digital-blueprint/relay-dispatch-bundle/docs/authz.md

 The `/dispatch/groups` endpoint will only return groups to which the user has access to.

-The returned `DispatchGroup` resource has two authorization related properties:
+The returned `DispatchGroup` resource has as property containing the access rights to any resources that are part of this group:

+* `accessRights`: an array of strings
+  * `rm`: if the user can read the resource metadata of this group (exists always)
-* `mayRead`: if the user can read the resources part of this group (always true)
+  * `rc`: if the user can read the resource content of this group
-* `mayWrite`: if the user can create/write resources in this group.
-This can be used to adjust the user interface for the user by hiding/disabling certain actions for example.
+  * `w`: if the user can write/create resources in this group

 ## Roles Configuration